James Bond in video games: Hiatus (2014–2019)

 On 7 January 2014, president and co-founder of Telltale Games, Kevin Bruner had expressed an interest in making a future James Bond game if he were afforded the chance.
 He stated that "I'm a giant James Bond fan and I'm always frustrated by games that make him a mass murderer."
 When he was asked which license he would adapt next if money and licensing hurdles were not a factor.
 "He's a super-spy, and that's a different skillset.
 The films make him less of a mass murderer, and there's not much killing in the books – more spying and intrigue."
 A rumour surfaced in June 2017 that Telltale was working on a video game entitled 007 Solstice.
 However, its status proved unlikely when Telltale filed for bankruptcy and closed down in November 2018.

 On 21 January 2016, president of Curve Digital Dominic Wheatley expressed his interest alongside the company in the series, saying "I'd be very happy to have a James Bond licence.
 We could do a cracking game around that," adding that these opportunities are overlooked by the bigger firms, since Electronic Arts and Activision have their own IPs and no longer want to "promote someone else's brand."

 In 2016, Traveller's Tales attempted to pitch a Lego video game adapting the film series to The Lego Group, who ultimately passed on the project feeling as if the mature tone and explicit depictions of violence and sexuality in the series, did not suit the comparatively younger audience for Lego games.
 An internally produced trailer for the game under the codename "Gold", which showed a sizzle reel of recreated moments from the Bond films, was leaked in December 2024 and corroborated by former TT Games tech director Paul Hughes.

 IO Interactive era (2020–present)

+In September 2020, the smartphone game Cypher 007 was released on the Apple Arcade subscription service and received positive attention from James Bond fans.

 In November 2020, IO Interactive announced Project 007, a brand new James Bond video game, working closely with licensors MGM and Eon Productions.
 IO described the game as a "wholly original Bond story" where "players will step into the shoes of the world's favorite Secret Agent to earn their 00 status in the very first Bond origin story."
-The game was officially unveiled as 007 First Light in June 2025, and is scheduled for release in March 2026 for Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S.
+The game was officially unveiled as 007 First Light in June 2025, and was released on 26 May 2026 for PlayStation 5, Windows and Xbox Series X/S. The role of James Bond is portrayed by Irish actor Patrick Gibson, who provides both voice acting and motion capture performance.